Covid-19 Effects on Real Estate

 - “Buyer’s Market” defined as MSI > 6 months

 And finally we come to what most people want to know; how has Covid-19 affected home prices?
 Well, the short answer is it hasn’t, at least not in Brevard County.
 The graph below shows that prices have remained pretty steady at levels a bit above where they were in 2019.
 We cannot see a final sales price until a sale actually closes, and since it typically takes 30 to 45 days after a contract is signed for the sale to close, we would expect to see price changes due to Covid-19 to start appearing mid-April.
 But as this graph shows, there is no indication that prices have been affected at all.
-This is in line with the other graphs showing that the supply & demand only had a brief dip before returning to normal.
+This is in line with the other graphs showing that the supply & demand only had a brief dip before bouncing back.

 Real estate has been deemed an essential service, so in-person home showings are still legally allowed despite Florida’s stay-at-home order.
 But it is up to sellers to decide whether or not to allow people into their home at this time.
 If the home is vacant, the seller will typically allow in-person showings, but if the seller occupies the home, showing restrictions are often being put in place.
 Many home listings now have virtual tours and in some cases, the seller is requiring that the potential buyer watch the virtual tour and provide a loan prequalification letter before scheduling an appointment.
 Some sellers are not allowing any in-person home showings, while other sellers will allow showings but are instructing everyone who enters to wear provided booties and to not touch anything.
 If you are a buyer, the first thing you need to determine is whether or not your agent is willing to do in-person showings.
 If your agent is not comfortable with in-person showings at this time, ask them to provide an agent that will take them.
 Your agent will likely be willing to pay another agent in their place, rather than risk losing you as a customer.
 As the buyer, if you are not comfortable viewing homes in person, then ask your agent if they will create a virtual tour for you if one isn’t already provided.